McSorley matches wins mark, No. 21 Penn State tops Wisconsin

-DeAndre Thompkins caught a touchdown pass for Penn State (7-3, 4-3 Big Ten, No. 20 CFP), which held the Badgers (6-4, 4-3) to 125 yards in the second half and sacked backup quarterback Jack Coan five times.
+"Something that I don't think he gets enough credit for is the balance he has," McSorley said.
+"He's able to take on a hit and shake it off, maintain his balance and keep going."

+The Badgers had no balance with starting quarterback Alex Hornibrook out with a concussion.

-Jonathan Taylor ran 20 times for 185 yards and a touchdown, but Coan completed 9 of 20 passes for 60 yards with two interceptions.
+Jonathan Taylor ran 20 times for 185 yards and a touchdown for Wisconsin (6-4, 4-3), but backup quarterback Jack Coan completed just 9 of 20 passes for 60 yards with two interceptions and was sacked five times.
 The Badgers have lost three of their last five games.

+"We've got to execute better," Wisconsin coach Paul Chryst said.
+"We knew coming in, it's a good defense."

+DeAndre Thompkins caught a touchdown pass for Penn State, and the Nittany Lions held the Badgers to 125 yards in the second half.

 Jake Pinegar made three field goals for Penn State while Wisconsin kicker Rafael Gaglianone added the Badgers final points midway through the third quarter.